Skip to main content

 44% use sleep aids

 People with sleeping problems try to treat their symptoms at home before seeking medical help.
 Natural remedies were the most popular sleep aids among survey takers.
-Up to a third uses some type of natural substance, including vitamins, supplements, marijuana, and/or CBD oil.
-Over-the-counter medicines were also common, reportedly used by 25% of respondents.
+Up to a third use some type of natural substance, including vitamins, supplements, marijuana, and/or CBD oil.
+Over-the-counter medicines were also common, with 25% of respondents reportedly using them.
 Only 7% reported using prescription sleep aids.

 • 20% take natural vitamins and supplements, such as melatonin or magnesium